Reusability and Transferability of Macro Actions for Reinforcement Learning: Reusability and Transferability Properties

-The \textit{reusability} property is said to exist if a macro action constructed along with one RL method can be used by another RL method for training.
-To validate the existence of this property, we reuse the macros listed in Table~\ref{tab:atari_constructed_macros} of the supplementary material to train an \atwoc{} agent and a \ppo{} agent using $\augspace{}_{\ppo{}}$ and $\augspace{}_{\atwoc{}}$, respectively, for 10M timesteps.
+\paragraph{The Reusability Property.}~The \textit{reusability} property is said to exist if a macro action constructed along with one RL method can be used by another RL method for training.
+To validate the existence of this property, we reuse the macros listed in Table~\ref{tab:atari_constructed_macros} to train an \atwoc{} agent and a \ppo{} agent using $\augspace{}_{\ppo{}}$ and $\augspace{}_{\atwoc{}}$, respectively, for 10M timesteps.
 We plot the results of \asteroids{}, \beamrider{}, \breakout{}, \kungfumaster{}, \mspacman, \pong{}, \qbert{}, and \seaquest{} in Fig.~\ref{fig:learning_curves:transferability}.
-The results show that the \atwoc{} and \ppo{} agents are able to be benefited from the provided macros in most cases.
+The experimental results show that the \atwoc{} and \ppo{} agents are able to be benefited from the provided macros in most cases.
 This justifies the existence of the \textit{reusability} property of the macros.
-The above observations also suggest that the macros generated by our workflow could exhibit invariance when they are employed by different RL methods during the training phase of the agents.
-This property further implies that once a good macro action is generated by the workflow, it can be later leveraged in the training phase of another RL method and reduce the time required by the macro generation phase.
+The above observations also suggest that the macro actions derived by our workflow could exhibit invariance when they are employed by different RL methods during the training phase of the agents.
+This property further implies that once a good macro action is derived by the workflow, it can be later leveraged in the training phase of another RL method and reduce the time required by the macro generation phase.